 By Ashley Bowden

-After a season full of ups and downs, Kelly, a sophomore business administration major, was proud to have performed well at the Wildcat Invitational tournament in Wilmington, Del. from Nov.
+After a season full of ups and downs, the bowling team performed well at the Wildcat Invitational tournament in Wilmington, Del. from Nov.
 30 to Dec.
-2. “We finished after the first two days seated sixth, and we fought the last day to receive third place and get a trophy,” Kelly said.
+2. “We finished after the first two days seated sixth, and we fought the last day to receive third place and get a trophy,” team captain Patricia Kelly, a sophomore business administration major, said.
 During that tournament, the team beat three teams from Wilmington University, Molloy College and Adelphi University.

 “I’m proud of the team really coming together through every tournament,” Emily Cavanaugh, freshman nursing major, said.
 “Whether we start at the bottom, we always pull it off the last day to place in tournaments.”
 Her personal best score is 279.

 The bowling team was formed on campus three years ago, according to Kelly.
 She and her teammates are proud to have helped build their team by doing what they love.

 Nicole Lettich, freshman nursing major, is proud to be a part of a team that cheers each other on.
 “We notice that all the better teams are very involved with each other and they cheer, and I feel like we’ve improved that this season,” she said.

 Their team’s scores in competition have improved overall.
 “When we cheer together as a team, our momentum is higher and we perform better,” Lettich said.